-33 7.1.3 Off-site Source
+7.1.3 Off-site Source

-34 There are numerous privately owned sand and gravel mining operations in the vicinity (within 10 miles)

-36 sand and gravel mining operations are equally distributed at the upstream, middle, and downstream end of 37 the Project reach and are described in Section 5.3.
-Hauling augmentation material from these operations the Project reach and are described in Section 5.5.
-Hauling augmentation material from these operations to the delivery site or sites is a viable option and is retained for consideration in the development of

-- 39 alternatives. - 40 Therefore, off-site sources were retained as a potential sediment production technology.
+- 34 There are numerous privately owned sand and gravel mining operations in the vicinity (within 10 miles) - 35 of the Project reach that utilize pit dredges for sediment production (discussed in Section 7.1.1).
+These - 36 sand and gravel mining operations are equally distributed at the upstream, middle, and downstream end of - 37 the Project reach and are described in Section 5.3.
+Hauling augmentation material from these operations - 38 to the delivery site or sites is a viable option and is retained for consideration in the development of - 39 alternatives. - 40 Therefore, off-site sources were retained as a potential sediment production technology.

-1 7.2 Sediment Delivery Technologies
+7.2 Sediment Delivery Technologies

-An initial screening of sediment delivery technologies was conducted to eliminate technologies that would not be feasible in achieving the Project goal.
-The following initial screening criteria were used to eliminate unsuitable technologies:
+- 2 An initial screening of sediment delivery technologies was conducted to eliminate technologies that - 3 would not be feasible in achieving the Project goal.
+The following initial screening criteria were used to - 4 eliminate unsuitable technologies:

-- 5 Limited effectiveness
+- Limited effectiveness

-- 6 Higher mobilization costs
+- Higher mobilization costs

 - 7 Not viable long term

-- 8 Contributor to future sediment deficits
+- Contributor to future sediment deficits

-- 9 Limited amount of sediment available
+- Limited amount of sediment available

 - 10 Not cost-effective

-- 11 Ineffective due to shallow groundwater
+- Ineffective due to shallow groundwater

-12 Table 7-2 summarizes the sediment delivery technologies evaluated, the results of the initial screening,
+- 12 Table 7-2 summarizes the sediment delivery technologies evaluated, the results of the initial screening,

-- 13 and the primary reason(s) that technologies were retained for further evaluation as sediment delivery - 14 technologies or eliminated from further consideration.
+- and the primary reason(s) that technologies were retained for further evaluation as sediment delivery

+- technologies or eliminated from further consideration.